Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Introduction

 The coronavirus disease (COVID-19) pandemic has shown profound impacts on public health and the economy worldwide.
 The development of efficient and effective public health interventions to prevent major outbreaks and contain the pandemic relies heavily on a quantitative understanding regarding the spread of the virus, such as the transmission rate and the average incubation period.
 A commonly used approach in epidemiology is to estimate these quantities of interest using epidemic mathematical models, such as the susceptible-infected recovered (SIR) model, with agent-based simulations which capture complex social networks and global scale into the models \citep{Spread,ModelingInfectious,Nature2009}.

 To estimate the parameters of interest, a widely used frequentist approach is to minimize the sum of the squared distances between the observed data and the simulation outputs, which is often referred to as the least squares approach.
 See, for example, \cite{chowell2003sars,chowell2004model,Capaldi2012, Chowell2017, PLOS2020,Bentout2020, Chen2020,Giordano2020}.
 This estimation approach is intuitive and easy to compute; however, it is shown in this paper that this method is \textit{inefficient}, that is, its asymptotic variance is not theoretically minimal, particularly when the mathematical models associated with the simulators are built under certain assumptions or simplifications, which may not hold in reality.
 These simulators are called \textit{imperfect} simulators in the computer experiment literature \citep{kennedy2001bayesian,tuo2015efficient,plumlee2017bayesian}.
-Imperfect simulators are common in epidemiology \citep{ModelingInfectious}, and therefore the parameter estimates based on the least squares approach are not efficient.
+Imperfect simulators are common in epidemiology \citep{ModelingInfectious}, and therefore estimate parameters of interest in epidemic models based on the least squares approach is not efficient.